Lillyrue/Project-4/README.md

   * Based on the data that was used the best type of model that gave the most accurate predictions was the Neural Network model, however, in using the decision tree model, we were able to see which features were more important than others, and how we needed to trim the columns to run both models.

 * #### What statistics fed into the model inform the model the most?
 Common statistics include a team’s previous record, offensive rating, defensive rating, and the team’s player’s individual statistics?
-  *  We used about the same columns and data points for each ML model, and we were able to determine that the obpm_norm (Offensive Box Plus) and the dbpm_norm (Defense Box Plus) informed both models the most.
+  *  We used mostly the same columns and data points for each ML model, and we were able to determine that the obpm_norm (Normalized Offensive Box Plus/Minus) and the dbpm_norm (Normalized Defense Box Plus/Minus) informed both models the most.
+We also found that, due to shooting trends across the time period analyzed, including the Year improved the accuracy of both models.​